0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 &rarr; The zkEVM uses SMT with five different leaf types.

-&rarr; Memory alignment between the EVM and the zkEVM is handled by a specialist state machine, the [**Mem-Align State Machine**](../mem-align-sm.md).
+&rarr; Memory alignment between the EVM and the zkEVM is handled by a specialist state machine, the [**Mem-Align state machine**](../mem-align-sm.md).

-&rarr; The two Stacks are exactly the same except that the zkEVM has many more slots compared to the EVM.
+&rarr; The two stacks are exactly the same except that the zkEVM has many more slots compared to the EVM.